fpdavis/MTOvJoyFeeder/README.md

 # MTOvJoyFeeder
 Many To One (technically many to many) Virtual Joystick Feeder.
 Maps one or more physical joysticks to one virtual joystick.

+This project is based on https://github.com/shauleiz/vJoy and requires vJoy to be installed and working.

 A few scenarios where this might be useful:

 * Combine input from two controllers into one virtual controller such as a flight stick and throttle.
 Allowing each controller to feed information to a different set of buttons/axis.